unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Scale

-The scale of the game's models is 15mm (1/100 scale).
+The scale of the game's models are 15mm (1/100 scale).
 The overall scale is highly abstracted as the battlefield is a representation of what holographic imaging would be available to you when commanding your forces.

 #### Measuring